-Net income of the Company was R51 402 260 (2020: loss of R337 118 143), after taxation of R7 085 (2020: R20 024).
+Net loss of the Company was R3 042 287 (2021: income of R51 402 260), after taxation of R3 048 (2021: R7 085).

 2. GOING CONCERN

 The annual financial statements have been prepared on the basis of accounting policies applicable to a going concern.
 This basis presumes that funds will be available to finance future operations and that the realisation of assets and liabilities, contingent obligations and commitments will occur in the ordinary course of business.